Electric Scooter / PMD FAQ

 It is water-resistant against light rain.
 However, one should avoid scooting under rainy conditions as electric Scooters are generally not waterproof due to it's electrical components that can get damaged by the water.

-Are E-scooters legal?
+Are E-scooters legal in Singapore?

 How do I select an E-Scooter that is suitable for me?